RaviGhaghada/chatbox/README.md

-# image_chat
+# chat
-Communicate with people but only via images
+Chatting app to communicate with people.
+Initial builds will be for PC but I eventually plan to move this to mobile.